SubinoyBera/Book-Recommendation-System/README.md

 - Also provides you the option for re-training of the ML model on the existing dataset in case if some unexpected happens!

+### 🔗 App Link : <a href="https://book-recommendation-system-634y.onrender.com">Book Recommendation System</a> ↗️
+📍 **NOTE :** <i>The app is deployed on free web service - so the model training feature often raises error due to running out of memory.
+Also it cause latency issues and prediction delays.For best experience follow the installation steps and run the app locally on your device.</i><br>
+ <b>This entire application has been developed using open source tools and free available servives!</b>🙏

 ## 🛠️ Tech Stack
 <ul>